 That’s when the fun began.
 Within hours I was receiving emails, asking more information about the characters’ relationships in order to do the best possible audition.
 It was like being in the theatre giving direction.
 Within 24 hours, I received about 25 auditions.
 Listening to the auditions was amazing.
 Hearing my words come to life was powerful.
 The transition from the written word to the spoken word (and not in my own voice) expands the imagination.
 Scenes took on color, accompanied by a voice, a baby step toward a visual medium.

-It took about five days for me to listen to all the auditions and narrow it down to a final 4 or 5.
+It took about five days for me to listen to all the auditions and narrow them down to a final 4 or 5.
 ACX provides the opportunity to check out an actor’s past work.
 So I spent time with some of the other books that my finalists had narrated.
 This was helpful.
 After pulling the trigger with a narrator, they have a day or so to read the first chapter for approval, then commit to a deadline for the entire project.
 I designated 6 weeks out for the completion of EDEN.
 My book is about 100,000 words and the final audiobook was estimated to be approximately 10 hours.
 I paid my narrator a rate per produced hour upon satisfactory completion of the recording.
 The other contractual option is to share future royalties.

 I had a great time working with Marnye Young, EDEN’s narrator.
 We immediately started an email exchange and followed each other on social media.
 Is was fun to see her enthusiasm for EDEN through her posts.
 Once she provided the completed audiobook on ACX, I listened intently in order to give final approval.
 Listening to my book in its entirety was amazing.
 An avid audio customer myself, I’d be walking down the street listening on my iPhone, and know the next line that was going to be spoken a funky combination of hearing mixed with memory… because oh yeah…it’s my book!